pffar/gwsz/README.md

 * Positioning: locate user and mark the position on maps
 * Tracking: record track, and display tracks on maps
 * Importing and exporting track/route files.
 Supported file formats are GPX, KML and KMZ
-* Bearing: display bearing, with magnetic declination compensation.
-Orient maps with magnetic declination taken into consideration
+* Bearing: display bearing.
+Provide a compass, which may be magnetic declination compensated.
+Orient maps with magnetic north up or true north up

 [View the plan](plan.md)